xg590/Learn_SX1276/README.md

    * Adressing
    * Broadcasting
    * Request Acknowledgement
-* Frequency Hopping is also implemented to tranmit large packet since we are abide by [FCC 15.247](https://www.law.cornell.edu/cfr/text/47/15.247): Don't jam one frequency.
+* Frequency Hopping is also implemented to tranmit large packet since we abide by [FCC 15.247](https://www.law.cornell.edu/cfr/text/47/15.247): Don't jam one frequency.
 ### See the wiring
 <details>
    <summary> <b>Wiring RFM95W with Pico</b><br/></summary>